 In short, refinancing a car loan involves taking on a new loan to pay off the balance of your existing car loan.
 This process may help owners lower their monthly payments, decrease the overall interest rate, and remove another person from the loan.

-It is a commonly believed myth that over the first few years of the loan, the borrower would be paying down the loan evenly at a consistent rate, as outlined in the following graph:
+It is a commonly believed myth that over the first few years of the loan, the borrower would be paying down the loan evenly at a consistent rate.

 How Does Term Length Impact Interest?